 Day 2 (Thursday, Feb 2) Arrival Day!

 Fly and fly, and finally arrive in Tel Aviv's Ben Gurion Airport (around 3:30 pm).
 Go through Foreign Entry Customs, grab your luggage, exchange any cash you want or use an ATM, then trickle through to meet Kim and our guide in the group meet up point to the far-right corner of the Entry Lobby.
 (Tables and chairs with space for piles of luggage, and near a rest room.)
 We'll load up and ride our bus to the Coastal town of Netanya.
 (View of the sunset over the Mediterranean Sea as we go.)
 About 1 hour and 10 mins to get there.
 After check-in and dropping our luggage in rooms, we can go to dinner in the hotel, and then enjoy a good night's sleep.
-One night at this hotel, Resort Hadera Hotel or similar.
-(Still awaiting confirmation of our rooms).
+One night at this hotel, Seasons on the Sea.